 - George Washington checked out a book that was not returned until over 200 years later.

 - This person tried to return a library book that they had accidentally kept for years.
-It resulted in an argument with the librarian that somehow ended with the librarian charging them more than $100 for the book and calling police to escort them out.
+It resulted in an argument with the librarian that somehow ended with the librarian charging them more than $100 for the book and calling the police to escort them out.